 Most of us experience a true sense of calm that comes with spending time outdoors.
 Whether that be at the beach, forest, woodland or even just sitting in the back garden.
 We explain the mental health benefits of being outdoors and discuss tips and ideas you can try.

 There are many mental health benefits of being outdoors, spending time in or around nature and bringing nature into your everyday life can be extremely beneficial both for your mental and physical health/wellbeing.
-Being active reduces stress, increases your energy levels, and can make us feel more alert during the day which usually helps us to sleep better.
+Being active reduces stress, increases your energy levels, and can make you feel more alert during the day which usually helps you to sleep better.

 All sounds pretty great, right?
 We’ve put together some tips and ideas on how to bring nature inside and how you can spend more time outdoors.

 Mind Charity says that taking part in activities like growing your own fruit, vegetables, or flowers, exercising outside, going for a walk, or just being around animals can have lots of positive effects on our mental wellbeing.

 - Help you take time out and feel more relaxed.